2005 French European Constitution referendum

-The French referendum on the Treaty establishing a Constitution for Europe was held on 29 May 2005 to decide whether France should ratify the proposed Constitution of the European Union.
-The result was a victory for the "No" campaign, with 55% of voters rejecting the treaty on a turnout of 69%.
+A referendum on the Treaty establishing a Constitution for Europe was held in France on 29 May 2005 to decide whether the French government should ratify the proposed constitution of the European Union.
+The result was a victory for the "no" campaign, with 55% of voters rejecting the treaty on a turnout of 69%.

-The question put to voters was:

-Approuvez-vous le projet de loi qui autorise la ratification du traité établissant une Constitution pour l'Europe ?

-"Do you approve the bill authorising the ratification of the treaty establishing a Constitution for Europe?"

-France was the first country to reject the treaty, and the second country to go to the polls in a referendum on ratification, after a Spanish referendum approved the treaty by a wide margin in February 2005.
+France was the second country to go to the polls in a referendum on ratification, after a Spanish referendum approved the treaty by a wide margin in February, but was the first to reject the treaty.
 France's rejection of the Constitution left the treaty with an uncertain future, with other EU member states pledging to continue with their own arrangements for ratification.

 The result was surprising to political commentators, with those in favour of the "yes" vote having received 71% of mentions on television between 1 January and 31 March.

+The No-vote was later overridden by the French parliament.

+As of 2025, this was the most recent referendum in France.